jonrahoi/ch3ss_logic/README.md

 **Implementation:** Game g = new Game(gameIdNumber), g.move(Position a, Position b), g.getPossibleMoves(Position a), g.getCheckMate(), etc. See below for details on use and deployment.

-**A suggestion for playing 3D chess:** When playing 3D chess it might be easier to first think of the differences in coordinate axis values for conceptualizing a possible move rather than imagining the relationship of two spaces to each other visually.
+### A suggestion for playing 3D chess
+ When playing 3D chess it might be easier to first think of the differences in coordinate axis values for conceptualizing a possible move rather than imagining the relationship of two spaces to each other visually.
 For example,a player might know that a Knight at 333 can move to 534 without thinking too hard because the final x is a change of 2, y is a change of 0, and z is a change of 1 (which is a combination of one 0, one 1, and one 2).
 This math is probably easier to do than thinking about the start space as being in the middle of the board and then thinking about what the space 534 would look like relative to that starting space.
 The visual relationship of two spaces is important, especially when considering what other pieces are nearby, but should probably be considered after the coordinate distance relationship.

 ## Using the project